Battersea Arts Centre incident: The incident

 On 31 January 1998, the Annual Rockers Reunion was being held at the Battersea Arts Centre.
 The reunion was for members of the rockers subculture of the 1950s and 1960s who had been the opponents of the mods subculture.
 Members of the Outcasts Motorcycle Club served as the security at the reunion.
 At dusk, about 40 Hells Angels from almost every chapter in England arrived at the Battersea Arts Centre.
 The Angels were armed with baseball bats, knives, iron bars and machetes and made a coordinated attack via radio headsets.
 Orlando Pownall, the Crown Attorney (prosecutor) at the trial of one of the Angels involved, Ronald "Gut" Wait, stated the attack was planned in advance as he stated: "These Hells Angels were not there to enjoy the music, but act as spotters to identify Outcasts so they could be attacked".

-The Hells Angels made a coordinated attacks, beating and assaulting the Outcasts with their weapons.
+The Hells Angels made a series of coordinated attacks, beating and assaulting the Outcasts with their weapons.
 Most of the Outcasts fled into the centre, but two were caught outside.
-David "Flipper" Armstrong was dragged from his motorcycle and hacked to death by the Hells Angels who attacked him with axes, baseball bats, machetes, iron bars and knives.
+David "Flipper" Armstrong was dragged from his motorcycle and attacked by the Hells Angels with axes, baseball bats, machetes, iron bars and knives.
 As Armstrong died, one Hells Angel was heard to shout: "I got the bastard!
 I got him!
 I did him!"
 Another Outcast, Malcom St. Clair, tried to come to Armstrong's aid, but in turn was set upon by the Hells Angels.
 St. Clair was stabbed eight times and bled to death in front of the Lavender Hill police station.
 Witnesses described the Angels as being "calm" and the killings as "executions".
 Detective Sergeant Brian Charmer of the Metropolitan Police told the Canadian journalists Julian Sher and William Marsden in 2006: "They were stabbing him to death in front of the police station.
 The Angels decided, 'we're going to teach you a lesson'.
 It was an ambush, an absolute ambush".

-The majority of the Angels left on their motorcycles, but one of the Angels, Ronald "Gut" Wait, the vice president of the Essex chapter, was too obese to ride a motorcycle anymore and instead waddled back to his automobile in the parking lot of the Battersea Arts Centre.
+The majority of the Angels left on their motorcycles, but one of the Angels, Ronald "Gut" Wait, the vice president of the Essex chapter, was too obese to ride a motorcycle and returned to his automobile in the car park of the Battersea Arts Centre.
 A photographer, Ramak Fazel, who had gone to photograph the reunion of the rockers, photographed Wait heading towards his car and wrote down his license plate number.
 Nick Clark of the National Criminal Intelligence Service (NCIS) told Sher and Marsden: "Our intelligence indicated that the reason for the murders was the unauthorised expansion of the Outcasts, and the Angels were told by California to sort it out or lose their charters".